Skip to main content

 There are a number of conditions that can cause vestibular system dysfunction, which may in turn lead to dizziness or affect balance.
 Some examples include:

-- Acoustic neuroma: Nonmalignant tumor that develops on the sheath of the inner ear’s vestibulocochlear nerve.
-Also known as vestibular schwannoma.
+• Acoustic neuroma: A nonmalignant tumor that develops on the sheath of the inner ear’s vestibulocochlear nerve; also known as vestibular schwannoma.

-- Mal de débarquement syndrome (MDDS): Most commonly occurs after sea or other forms of travel; the sensation of movement continues after movement has stopped.
-Cause not definitely known, may last for weeks, months, or even years.
+• Mal de débarquement syndrome (MDDS): Most commonly occurs after sea or other forms of travel; the sensation of movement continues after movement has stopped.
+The cause is not definitely known; may last for weeks, months, or even years.

 VERTIGO VS. DIZZINESS

 While the terms are often used interchangeably, these are two distinct symptoms.
-Dizziness can refer to a general feeling of feeling off-balance, or like you are about to fall.
-Vertigo, in contrast, is a sense of feeling as though you or your surroundings are actually moving (Healthline, 2023).
+Dizziness can refer to a general feeling of being “off-balance” or about to fall.
+Vertigo, in contrast, is a sense of feeling as though one or one’s surroundings are actually moving.

 INTERDISCIPLINARY TEAM IN FALL MANAGEMENT AND PREVENTION

-Since falls are often a combination of multiple causative factors, the skills of multidisciplinary teams are frequently required to determine and implement the best possible management and prevention plan and quality assurance processes, with appropriate referrals made between various members within the team according to a patient’s demonstrated areas of need.
+Since falls are often a combination of multiple causative factors, the skills of multidisciplinary teams are frequently required to determine and implement the best possible management and prevention plan and quality assurance processes.
+Appropriate referrals are made between various members within the team according to a patient’s demonstrated areas of need.
 There may be significant overlap in care, with clinicians from more than one discipline addressing the same issues (e.g., patient safety education, vestibular rehabilitation).

-A comprehensive management team may include (but is not limited to) the following disciplines and tasks:
+A comprehensive management team may include, but is not limited to, the disciplines and tasks described below.

 Physicians/Primary Care Providers